stormpath/stormpath-documentation/source/reference.rst

   * - ``middleNameRdn``
     - String
     - N/A
-    - The name of the attribute for an account's middle name.
+    - *(Optional)* The name of the attribute for an account's middle name.

   * - ``surnameRdn``
     - String